 data x; rc=dosubl("data y; a=1; call symputx('a', a); run;"); a=input(symget('a'), 8.); run;

-This post is devoted to explaining how the Disubl Function works.
-I have presented a few examples and discussed that the Dosubl Function can and can not do.
+This post is devoted to the Dosubl Function.
+I present a few examples and discuss what the SAS Dosubl Function can and can not do.
 Furthermore, I discuss how the function is easily confused with the Call Execute Routine.
 However, they differ significantly.
 If you want to learn more about the Sas Dosubl Function, read the article Submitting SAS Code On The Side by Rick Langston.
 Also, Rick Langston presents the Function in detail in this video.

 You can download the entire code from this post here.